apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 ## Next up {#next}

-If you followed all the tips described above, your actor README should be good to go!
-In the [next lesson](./seo_and_promotion.md)! we will dive deeper into how you can improve your README's SEO and promote your actor to ensure it reaches as many potential users as possible!
+If you followed all the tips described above, your Actor README should be good to go!
+In the [next lesson](./seo_and_promotion.md)! we will dive deeper into how you can improve your README's SEO and promote your Actor to ensure it reaches as many potential users as possible!